Teresa Catlin

 Teresa Catlin (born 13 February 1969) is a British former professional tennis player.
 She is still active in senior tennis and in 2020 was named 'Women's Senior Player of the Year' by the Lawn Tennis Association.

 Catlin, a Cambridge-based player, reached a career high singles ranking of 214 on the professional tour, in a career which included main draw appearance at the Australian Open and Wimbledon.

-On the WTA Tour, Catlin's best performances were making the second round at both Auckland and Wellington in 1988, withs wins over Pam Casale and Monique Javer respectively.
+On the WTA Tour, Catlin's best performances were making the second round at both Auckland and Wellington in 1988, with wins over Pam Casale and Monique Javer respectively.